Unit 2 Ferry Wharf

 If you could rewind the clock back to 2000 when you were preparing to catch a flight to Mexico City and venture on a career-long journey of working around the world, what (if anything) would you do differently?

 I regret very little in my life.
 As long as you learn from both the good and bad experiences, I think you’re winning.

 One thing though that I would’ve done differently (but chose to spend my time in other ways) would have been to learn the languages better in the places we’ve lived.
 Speaking Spanish has opened another world to me and I’m sure if I’d also learnt the languages of the other countries, my experiences would have been greater.

-I’ll ask you how your Malaysian is coming along next time we speak, then! 🙂 You’ve now been in Kuala Lumpur for a year, working with a tech start up – an entirely new experience.
+I’ll ask you how your Malaysian is coming along next time we speak, then! 🙂 You’ve now been in Kuala Lumpur for a year, working with a tech start-up – an entirely new experience.
 What does KL offer as a location?

-Working in KL in a 3yr old tech startup is the polar opposite to working for a 150+ yr old mining equipment company in Sweden!
+Working in KL in a 3yr old tech startup is the polar opposite of working for a 150+ yr old mining equipment company in Sweden!
 Both have been amazing experiences but this move has really tested my agility!

-KL reminds me of Mexico City in the early 2000s in some ways: the amount of people, traffic, chaos, its stage of development, and the sometimes cowboyish ways of doing business you just don’t get in the UK, France, Australia or the US, for example.
+KL reminds me of Mexico City in the early 2000s in some ways: the number of people, traffic, chaos, its stage of development, and the sometimes cowboyish ways of doing business you just don’t get in the UK, France, Australia or the US, for example.